chocolatemelt/fe-cli/README.md

 fe-cli
 ------

-FE:CLI puts the Fire Emblem tactical RPG gameplay in your terminal!
+FE-CLI puts the Fire Emblem tactical RPG gameplay in your terminal!
 Built for extensibility, flexibility, and faithfulness to the originals.
 Read the docs for more information.

 requirements